kojodoc/kojodoc.github.io/art/shape-block.md

 ```
 ![block-rotate-in-place](block-rotate-in-place.png)

+---

 ### Block rotates around circle
-In this approach, the block rotates the shape around the boundary of a circle.
+In this approach, the block rotates the shape around the boundary of a circle:

+---

 ```scala
 def shape() {
     savePosHe()